Policy

 The SCS DeFi framework recognizes this evolving landscape and sets out to improve transparency around product features, particularly collateral and risk management practices.

-The objective is to help DeFi projects assess how features like collateral volatility, decentralization, and peg mechanics intersect with regulatory and legal obligations.
+The objective is to help DeFi projects assess how features like collateral volatility, decentralization, and peg mechanics intersect with risk management and applicable regulatory and legal obligations.
 SCS encourages adoption of this framework to support safe, transparent, and sustainable growth of qualified DeFi stablecoins.

 Standards